Learning in Early Years

 We are very pleased to welcome all the children in both of our Early Years settings, to their first year within our Keresley schools.

-We currently have set days of the week for school uniform, P.E kit and non-uniform for creative day.
+We currently have set days of the week for the children to wear school uniform or their P.E kit.
 Please use the timetable below for your child/children in Fairytale phase:

 Tuesday: School Uniform